hanabi/hanabi.github.io/README.md

 * Generally speaking, a weird or low-value clue can communicate an advanced strategy like a *Finesse*.
 However, when there are 8 clues in the bank, it is not possible to discard - the game forces you to play a card or make a clue.
 But, if you don't know if any of the cards in your hand are playable, you HAVE to give a clue.
 * For this reason, do NOT read too closely into any clues given during this state - it might just be a "stall" clue because the player had no other choice.
 * When a player is in an *8 Clue* situation, everyone understands that they might be giving a "stall" clue.
 However, there are limits.
 The following are the specific stall clues that they are allowed to give.
 First, they can do the same "stall" clues that players in a *Double Discard* situation can do:
-  1) Tempo clues
+  * Tempo clues
-  2) 5 Stalls (cluing off-chop 5's)
+  * 5 Stalls (cluing off-chop 5's)
-  3) 2 Saves on 2's that are present in another player's hand
+  * 2 Saves on 2's that are present in another player's hand
-  4) Filling in extra info on "mystery" cards that are still not playable
+  * Filling in extra info on "mystery" cards that are still not playable
-  5) Re-cluing 5's to a player (a "hard burn")
+  * Re-cluing 5's to a player (a "hard burn")
 * They can also give clues allowed in *Locked Hand* situations:

-  6) Saving any card on chop (similar to a *Locked Hand Save*, but in this context referred to as a *8 Clue Save*)
+  * Saving any card on chop (similar to a *Locked Hand Save*, but in this context referred to as a *8 Clue Save*)
 * And finally, they can give clues not allowed in either situation:

-  7) Saving ANY card off chop, unless it was just drawn (referred to as a *8 Clue Save*)
+  * Saving ANY card off chop, unless it was just drawn (referred to as a *8 Clue Save*)
 * Similar to being locked, players who are at 8 clues MUST follow general clue priority.
-For example:
-  * A player at 8 clues cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
+  * For example, a player at 8 clues cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
 (If they do, it will look like a *Play Clue* on the 5.)
-  * A player at 8 clues cannot perform a *8 Clue Save* if there is a *5 Stall* or *Tempo Clue* to give.
+  * For example, a player at 8 clues cannot perform a *8 Clue Save* if there is a *5 Stall* or *Tempo Clue* to give.
 (If they do, it will look like a *Play Clue* on the clued card.)

 <br />